 3. Lines can be long, so go before the rush

 Generally speaking, the peak voting times are in the before and after work periods and the lunch hour.
-Stay-at-home parents have the advantage of being able to avoid these peak times, but even if you go at 10 o'clock the line may be long.
+Stay-at-home parents have the advantage of being able to avoid these peak times, but even if you go at 10 am the line may be long.

-If you're bringing the kids along, bring some snacks or toys to make the line a bit more fun.
+So if you're bringing the kids along, bring some snacks or toys to make the line a bit more fun.
 Once you're in, remind the kiddos that they have to be on their best behavior.
 Most states reserve the right to evict disruptive children from the polling place.

 4. No selfies in the booth

-It's tempting to snap a pic of your kiddo participating in the political process, but best not to do it in the actual voting booth, as that's illegal in many states.
+It's tempting to snap a pic of your kiddo participating in the political process, but best not to do it in the actual voting booth , as that's illegal in many states .
 It's cool to take photos before voting though, or after, when you (and your babies) can sport those "I voted" stickers.